 Casa Araujo Alvares House

-Second heritage houses of Goa, that I visited was in Loutolim called Casa Araujo Alvares.
+Second heritage house, that I visited was in Loutolim called Casa Araujo Alvares.
 The Alvares family that also runs the Bigfoot museum and Bigfoot Cross museum owns it.
 It is not the biggest house in Goa, though it is not small by any measure too.
 About 250 years old and tends to tell the life of Goans before the liberation of the state.
 It is a house with a beautiful chapel in the center, old European furniture, and toilets but a very Indian kitchen.
 The house also has a huge collection of Ganesha idols in all possible shapes and sizes in a corner that belonged to one of their Hindu employees.
 I also think that the family probably wanted to keep a fragile touch with their past as they would have been Hindus originally.

 The corridors outside and the Portico with sitting space in red is something that I would have loved to use had I ever owned such a place.
 The windows with seashells to keep the heat out are an indigenous approach to managing the heat.
-Narrow long dining hall in this house as well tells us the importance of food or maybe socializing over food played an important role in those times.
+The narrow long dining hall in this house as well tells us the importance of food or maybe socializing over food played an important role in those times.

 Houses built with love